ChemaPalencia/M_SMiLe/README.md

 $\mu_2$: Upper limit to compute the magnification probability.

+# Outputs
+The magnification probability values at different magnification bins are saved to a file of the desired extension, as a two-column csv .txt file, as a fits table, or as an hdf5 group with two data sets.

+In addition, users have the option to generate a plot of the magnification probability curves saved as a .pdf file.

 # Installation
 To use this code you need Python.
 This code has been written and tested with Python 3.9 but older versions should work.